PCI Express: Competing protocols

+PCI-E 1.0 initially competed with PCI-X 2.0, with both specifications being ratified in 2003 and offering roughly the same maximum bandwidth (~4 GB/s).
+By 2005, however, PCI-E emerged as the dominant technology.

-Other communications standards based on high bandwidth serial architectures include InfiniBand, RapidIO, HyperTransport, Intel QuickPath Interconnect, and the Mobile Industry Processor Interface (MIPI).
-The differences are based on the trade-offs between flexibility and extensibility vs latency and overhead.
+Other communications standards based on high bandwidth serial architectures include InfiniBand, RapidIO, HyperTransport, Intel QuickPath Interconnect, the Mobile Industry Processor Interface (MIPI), and NVLink.
+Differences are based on the trade-offs between flexibility and extensibility vs latency and overhead.
 For example, making the system hot-pluggable, as with Infiniband but not PCI Express, requires that software track network topology changes.

 Another example is making the packets shorter to decrease latency (as is required if a bus must operate as a memory interface).
 Smaller packets mean packet headers consume a higher percentage of the packet, thus decreasing the effective bandwidth.
 Examples of bus protocols designed for this purpose are RapidIO and HyperTransport.

-PCI Express falls somewhere in the middle, targeted by design as a system interconnect (local bus) rather than a device interconnect or routed network protocol.
+targeted by design as a system interconnect (local bus) rather than a device interconnect or routed network protocol.
 Additionally, its design goal of software transparency constrains the protocol and raises its latency somewhat.

 Delays in PCIe 4.0 implementations led to the Gen-Z consortium, the CCIX effort and an open Coherent Accelerator Processor Interface (CAPI) all being announced by the end of 2016.

 On 11 March 2019, Intel presented Compute Express Link (CXL), a new interconnect bus, based on the PCI Express 5.0 physical layer infrastructure.
 The initial promoters of the CXL specification included: Alibaba, Cisco, Dell EMC, Facebook, Google, HPE, Huawei, Intel and Microsoft.